scottiiiOnTheSide/Portfolio_dev/devNotes.md

 ## Portfolio Site - Development Version

 #03.
+29. 2023
+@1135 Need to watch for when images are added to gallery imagesWrapper
+	  Then, take index of clicked image to open imageView with Current having trouble discerning where / when to run those functions....

+#03.
+19. 2023
+@0745 Need to check old code for process on opening imageView with selected image
+	  from the gallery, setting the correct imageTotal and currentImage index, and such.

+	  added sessonStorage variable for determining which current gallery is being viewed - however,
+	  this would cause whichever gallery is being viewed to be restarted from the top upon return,
+	  so i may have to get rid of that implementation :/

+#03.
 15. 2023
 @2325 Added media query for imageView, for smaller phones.
 	  Header should also change to alternate logo while viewer is up